hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The semantic layer was always supposed to be external and domain-based.

-The ontology format was NEVER the barrier the issues were
+“The ontology format was NEVER the barrier.
+The issues were incentives and control.”

 No company can charge for proprietary embeddings